OnionBrowser/OnionBrowser/OnionBrowser/icon/README.markdown

-To save space (and not commit large binary files to the repository), icons are not stored in this repository.

 The full icon set (all sizes required for building) can be downloaded by running the "install.sh" script in this directory.

+Note that this does not affect the build of the app which uses resources located in ../OnionBrowser/Images.xcassets/

 If you are interested in editing the icon, the source file is available: